schollz/share/README.md

 ### Reliability Features

-Share implements several features to ensure reliable file transfers:
+e2ecp implements several features to ensure reliable file transfers:

 - **Chunk Acknowledgments**: Each data chunk is acknowledged by the receiver
 - **Automatic Retransmission**: Lost chunks are automatically retried (up to 3 attempts)